-The name of the co-operative is ..... (insert name of co-operative).
+The name of the co-operative is (insert name of co-operative).

-Part 2 Membership
+Membership Part 2

-Division 1 Membership generally

-4 Active membership provisions (CNL ss112(2), 144, 148 & 156-166)

-(1) Primary activity For the purposes of Part 2.6 of the Law, the primary activities of the co-operative are:

-(2) Active membership requirements A member must

-to establish and maintain active membership of the co-operative.

-Failure to maintain active membership may lead to cancellation of membership (see rule 21).

-5 Qualifications for membership (CNL s112)

-A person qualifies for membership of the co-operative if the person is able to use or contribute to the services of the co-operative.

-Insert here any other membership qualifications.
-For example, a housing co-operative may require members to qualify for housing assistance under other government regulations.

-6 Entry fees and regular subscriptions (CNL s124)

-(1) The entry fee for an application for membership is .....
+Divis ion 1 Membership generally 4 cive membership provisions (CNL ss112(2), 144, 148 & 5-166) (1) Primary activity For the purposes of Part 2.6 of the Law, the primary activities of the co-operative are: (2) Active membership requirements A member must to establish and maintain active membership of the co-operative.
+Note- Failure to maintain active membership may lead to cancellation of membership (see rule 21).
+5 Qua alifications for membership (CNL s112) - erson qualifies for membership of the co-operative if the person de to use or contribute to the services of the co-operative.
+Note- co-op t here any other membership qualifications.
+For example, a housing perative may require members to qualify for housing assistance under other rument regulations.
+6 Ent ry fees and regular subscriptions (CNL s124) - The entry fee for an application for membership is